-4.1 This procedure applies to the approval of the following categories of service suppliers:

-4.1.1 Statutory services

-- Firms engaged in servicing inflatable liferafts, inflatable lifejackets, hydrostatic release units, inflatable rescue boats, marine evacuation systems - Firms engaged in inspections and testing of radio communication equipment - Firms engaged in inspections and maintenance of self contained breathing apparatus - Firms engaged in annual performance testing of Voyage Data Recorders (VDR) and simplified Voyage Data Recorders (S-VDR) - Firms engaged in sound pressure level measurements of public address and general alarm systems on board ships - Firms engaged in inspections of low location lighting systems using photo luminescent materials and evacuation guidance systems used as an alternative to low-location lighting systems - Firms engaged in the servicing and maintenance of lifeboats, launching appliances, onload release gear and davit-launched liferaft automatic release hooks. - Firms engaged in inspection, performance testing and maintenance of Automatic Identification Systems (AIS)

-4.1.2 Classification and/or Statutory services:

-- Firms engaged in thickness measurements on ships or mobile offshore units except - (1) non-ESP ships less than 500 gross tonnage and - (2) all fishing vessels. - Firms carrying out an in-water survey on ships and mobile offshore units by diver or Remotely Operated Vehicle (ROV). - Firms engaged in inspections and maintenance of fire extinguishing equipment and systems - Firms engaged in tightness testing of closing appliances such as hatches, doors etc. with ultrasonic equipment - Firms engaged in measurements of noise level on board ships - Firms engaged in examination of Ro-Ro ship's bow, stern, side and inner doors - Firms engaged in testing of coating systems in accordance with IMO Resolution MSC.215(82), as amended, and TL- I SC223 and/or MSC.288(87), as amended. - Firms engaged in tightness testing of primary and secondary barriers of gas carriers with membrane cargo containment systems for vessels in service
+- 4.1 This procedure applies to the approval of the following categories of service suppliers: - 4.1.1 Statutory services - Firms engaged in servicing inflatable liferafts, inflatable lifejackets, hydrostatic release units, inflatable rescue boats, marine evacuation systems - Firms engaged in inspections and testing of radio communication equipment - Firms engaged in inspections and maintenance of self contained breathing apparatus - Firms engaged in annual performance testing of Voyage Data Recorders (VDR) and simplified Voyage Data Recorders (S-VDR) - Firms engaged in sound pressure level measurements of public address and general alarm systems on board ships - Firms engaged in inspections of low location lighting systems using photo luminescent materials and evacuation guidance systems used as an alternative to low-location lighting systems - Firms engaged in maintenance, thorough examination, operational testing, overhaul and repair of lifeboats and rescue boats, launching appliances and release gear - Firms engaged in inspection, performance testing and maintenance of Automatic Identification Systems (AIS) - 4.1.2 Classification and/or Statutory services: - Firms engaged in thickness measurements on ships or mobile offshore units except - (1) non-ESP ships less than 500 gross tonnage and - (2) all fishing vessels. - Firms carrying out an in-water survey on ships and mobile offshore units by diver or Remotely Operated Vehicle (ROV). - Firms engaged in inspections and maintenance of fire extinguishing equipment and systems - Firms engaged in tightness testing of closing appliances such as hatches, doors etc. with ultrasonic equipment - Firms engaged in measurements of noise level on board ships - Firms engaged in examination of Ro-Ro ship's bow, stern, side and inner doors - Firms engaged in testing of coating systems in accordance with IMO Resolution MSC.215(82), as amended, and TL-I SC223 and/or MSC.288(87), as amended. - Firms engaged in tightness testing of primary and secondary barriers of gas carriers with membrane cargo containment systems for vessels in service